FCON-TECH

 09:10

-INTERNATIONAL PRESENTATION | Building What’s Next - How Innovation is Reshaping Construction
+INTERNATIONAL PRESENTATION | Building what’s next: How innovation is reshaping construction

 As one of the world’s most forward-thinking construction and development firms, Skanska is redefining what’s possible in the built environment.
 In this session, Henrik Ahnström, Director of Sustainability & Innovation at Skanska Commercial Development, will share how the company is leveraging innovation to meet the challenges of modern construction – from digitalisation and automation to sustainable materials, circular design, and smarter delivery models.